trustedci/OSCRP/OSCRP.md

 ## <a name="next-steps"></a>9.
 Next Steps

 As mentioned earlier, this document focuses on the process of identifying key scientific Assets and understanding some of the key risks that those Assets may be vulnerable to.
 However, this document does not attempt to address the process of actually mitigating Concerns.
 This document aims to enable the PI or information technology lead to go through the process of assessing computer security related Concerns and Avenues of Attack, in order to help them have a dialogue with personnel with cybersecurity expertise who *can* actually assist with mitigation steps by implementing appropriate protections.
+The [Trusted CI Cybersecurity Program Guide](http://trustedci.org/guide/) and the [Trusted CI Framework](https://www.trustedci.org/framework) are provided as complementary documents to this one, and are intended for campus cybersecurity professionals.

 <!--<a name="#conclusions" / >-->